rschraml/webprog22-htmlcss-1/Task15.md

 ## Task15

 This assignment introduces the following HTML elements, CSS selectors, & CSS properties.
-You should use every one of these elements, selectors, & properties to complete the assignment.
+You should use every one of these elements, selectors, & properties to complete the assignment:

 ```
 - link
-- CSS selectors
+CSS selectors
  - type
  - class
  - descendant
  - selector list
-- CSS properties
+CSS properties
   - background-color
   - border-bottom
   - color